ist-dresden/composum-meta/README.md

 from the JARs contained in the sling/ directory, and might thus have omissions and can contain JARs not actually deployed as a bundle.
 They are currently not cross-checked with the [console bundle listing](http://localhost:9090/system/console/bundles) .

-TODO: cross check with bundle listing.
+TODO: cross check with bundle listing  http://localhost:9090/system/console/bundles.json